 - Agree to serve in the Ready Reserve or a similar unit for up to three years after leaving active duty military service

 Some examples of involuntary discharge considered honorable include exceeding your rank’s high tenure and a military reduction in force measure.

-Half separation pay has the same years of service requirements as full separation pay.
-The standards for discharge are more relaxed and can occur for honorable or general reasons.
-Some of the most common situations related to half separation pay and involuntary separation include:
+Half separation pay is available to those who have met the same requirements as full separation pay.
+The standards for discharge are less strict and can be given for honorable or general reasons.
+Some of the most common reasons people receive half separation pay are involuntary separations like: